Thumler's Model A-R2 Belt

 A-R2 Tumbler Bearings

 Thumler's A-R2 bearings are made of durable polyethylene.
 Bearings are simple to replace.
-Remove the retainer clip, slide the old bearing off, put the new one on and replace the retaining clip.
-We suggest purchasing some extra retainer rings just in case you damage some while taking it off or putting it on.
+Remove the retainer clip, slide the old bearing off, put the new one on, and replace the retainer clip.
+We suggest purchasing some extra retainer clips just in case one gets damaged.

 Thumler's A-R2 Barrel Guides